Submissions

 Article in a journal:

-Images should be submitted as individual files; do not embed images in the manuscript itself.
-Images should be numbered consecutively, accompanied by a separate list of numbered captions.
+Images and tables should be submitted as separate files (not embedded in the text) and should be numbered consecutively, accompanied by a separate list of numbered captions.
 If using copyrighted artwork, the author must secure written permission for its reproduction in Historical Geography.
 Digital images may be submitted as .tiff or .jpg files, minimum 300 dpi.
 When formatting tables, titles should appear at the top.
 Titles for illustrations should appear in the captions, not in the illustrations themselves.
 All lettering within figures should be no smaller than 6 pts. and should be in a standard font.

 WHERE TO SEND A MANUSCRIPT

-Submit an electronic copy of the manuscript and image files with author information included as a cover sheet (name, title, affiliation, address, phone number, and email address) in .doc, .docx, or .rtf format.
-Manuscripts may be submitted to any of the co-editors:
+Submit an electronic copy of the manuscript, endnotes, and image files with author information included as a cover sheet (name, title, affiliation, address, phone number, and email address) in .doc, .docx, or .rtf format.
+Manuscripts may be submitted to either of the co-editors:

-The editors reserve the right to return any manuscript that does not meet the requirements.
+The editors reserve the right to return any manuscript that does not meet these requirements.

 Historical Geography assumes no responsibility for damage or loss.

-Questions about submission may be directed to the co-editors (see above).
+Questions about submissions may be directed to the co-editors (see above).